ammeep/remarkable-splasher/README.md

 ## Adding Templates

 Add new template files to the `remarkable-splashes.sketch` file.
-Ensure [dimensions](https://remarkablewiki.com/tips/templates) are correct
+Ensure [dimensions](https://remarkablewiki.com/tips/templates) are correct.
+Compress images before adding to this file.

 Each template file is a new page.
 Name the page and the canvas following the convention `{Category} | {Name}`. `{Category}` is the name of the category that this template will appear under on the device. `{Name}` is the template name on the device.